Defense of Marriage Act (DOMA)

 The Supreme Court recently ruled that DOMA was unconstitutional.
 In the case, Edith Windsor was the surviving spouse of Thea Spyer.
 They were legally married in Canada and living in New York, which recognized their marriage.
 When Thea passed away, her partner Edith was required to pay approximately $363,000 in federal taxes on her wife’s estate.
 If the federal government had recognized their relationship, her tax bill would have been $0.

-What Happens Now that DOMA was Overturned?
+What Happens Now that DOMA has been Overturned?

 What About States that Don’t Recognize Gay Marriage?